Ottawa Winterlude 2026: Winter festival with ice, snow and culture

 The Snowflake Kingdom

-We travel by bus to the Snowflake Kingdom on the Quebec side of the Ottawa River.
-The main topic of conversation on our bus is – as one would expect – the weather and the cold.
-A family man traveling with his two children tells how he first visited Snowflake Kingdom years ago.
-"I've never frozen as much as I did then in my life," he laughs.
-His neighbor agrees: "Yes, today the winter clothes are much better' and he grins, cheeks flushed red.
-They don't seem to be lacking in fun, however.
+We're taking the bus to Snowflake Kingdom on the Quebec side of the Ottawa River.
+The main topic of conversation on our bus – unsurprisingly – is the weather and the cold.
+A father traveling with his two children tells us about his first visit to Snowflake Kingdom years ago.

-We are at the Snowflake Kingdom in the morning, but there are already numerous families on site when we get there.
-It's all about active participation and having fun.
-Ice slides have been built into several snow hills, which children and their parents slide down with loud hoots.
-Without a base to sit on, mind you.
-Here you just sit on the ice and start sliding.
-There is the Glacier Slide for individuals, the Iceberg Slide for individuals or groups, the Chinook, where you slide down the mountain in large tubes, and the Kiddie Slide for the little ones.
+Here you simply sit on the ice and slide down.
+There's the Glacier Slide for individuals, the Iceberg Slide for individuals or groups, the Chinook where you slide down the mountain in large inner tubes, and the Kiddie Slide for little ones.

 The Ottawa Winterlude: a true Winter Wonderland